librecaptcha/lc-core/README.md

 deployments the samples themselves might be sufficient.
 Projects with more resources might want create their own CAPTCHAs and use the samples as inspiration.
 See the [CAPTCHA creation guide](https://github.com/librecaptcha/lc-core/wiki/Creating-your-own-CAPTCHA-provider).

+## Current Status
+The framework is stable, but since it is our first public release, we recommend using it only on small to medium scale web apps.

+The sample CAPTCHAs are also just that, samples.
+They have not been tested against bots or CAPTCHA crackers yet.

 ## Quick start with Java

 1. Download the `jar` file from the latest release